 Each title is ranked according to its share of pageviews among the items displayed.
 Pageviews for each item are divided by the aggregate number of pageviews generated by the items displayed.

-At around 59 mins Chunni calls out to Chanda to show her the bike he has purchased for her.
-While Chanda looks out from the Balcony, Chunni points to himself, his body language leading to my conclusion that it is for himself, while this mismatch is carefully patched by adding a dialogue ("Yes, for you") from Chunni, while the camera focuses on Chanda.
+(at around 1 min) Chunni calls out to Chanda to show her the bike he has purchased for her.
+While Chanda looks out from the balcony, Chunni points to himself, his body language leading to my conclusion that it is for him, while this mismatch is carefully patched by adding a dialogue ("Yes, for you") from Chunni, while the camera focuses on Chanda.
 See more »

 The film's name appears twice, once as the character's name and then as the film's name itself.
 See more »